rezaaliasgarirenani/rezaaliasgarirenani/Documents/Timeline.md

 # Immediate Plan:
 1) Submit education in russia / differentiate between referat and research proposal
-2) Sydney Emails
+2) Sydney Emails, new PhD
 3) Finish grayworld, try to get gtm right
-4) Meeting with Vasiliev on Friday
-5) New PhD positions
-6) make one bus of 23 bits for wrappers
+4) make one bus of 23 bits for wrappers
+5) Learn cocotb